 - Next, add a valid CSS selector path in the field that displays.
 To learn how to find the CSS path, click here.

 NOTE: You cannot add XPath in place of a CSS selector.

 - Make sure that the CSS selector path of the element to track is specified correctly.
 You can either specify the CSS selector path using the ID of the element, preceded by a hash(#)) or the associated class (preceded by a dot(.)).

-CSS selector path.
-Ensure that you use static CSS classes to specify
+dynamic CSS selector path.
+Ensure that you use static CSS classes

-path for the control version and #VWO-test-container-2 is CSS path for
+the CSS path for the control version and #VWO-test-container-2 is

 - For a Split URL test, make sure that control and variation have the same CSS selector path for any click on the element goals.
 However, if the CSS selector path is different for control and variations, add the selector paths for every element separated by a comma.